Why attend Liveable Neighbourhoods?

 11.45

-Session 2: Whistle stop tour of the nation's top Liveable Neighbourhoods
+Session 2: Whistle stop tour of top Liveable Neighbourhoods

 A host of Liveable Neighbourhood schemes are taking root across the UK.
 Those behind the schemes explain how they are making their visions a reality, highlighting the successes and breakthroughs, along with the challenges they have faced.
 They will also share the latest data revealing the impact of their schemes.